-Currently, New York Domestic Relations Law declares such surrogacy contracts to be contrary to public policy, void, and unenforceable.
-Baby brokers who assist in arranging such contracts are liable for up to a civil penalty of $10,000 and forfeiture of the fee received in brokering the contract; a second violation constitutes a felony.
-Importantly, this policy was signed into law in 1992 by then-Governor Mario M. Cuomo, at the unanimous recommendation of the NYS Task Force on Life and the Law, with bipartisan legislative support.
+Current New York Domestic Relations Law declares surrogacy contracts to be contrary to public policy, void, and unenforceable.
+This important policy was signed into law in 1992 by then-Governor Mario M. Cuomo, at the unanimous recommendation of the NYS Task Force on Life and the Law, with bipartisan legislative support.
 This was the right policy then and, given the experience of nations which have legalized it, it is the right policy today.

 Nevertheless, New York is now inexplicably revisiting the legality of this trade.
 In December of 2017 a deeply divided NYS Task Force on Life and the Law released a new report on surrogacy entitled “Revisiting Surrogate Parenting: Analysis and Recommendations for Public Policy on Gestational Surrogacy.”
-A majority report signed by fifteen members recommend a repeal of New York’s ban on commercial gestational surrogacy, while seven members of the NYS Task Force signed a minority report (which begins on page 93 of the Task Force report) detailing the harms of commercial surrogacy, and recommending that New York’s ban be maintained.
+A majority report signed by fifteen members recommend a repeal of New York’s ban on commercial gestational surrogacy, while seven members of the NYS Task Force signed a minority report (which begins on page 92 of the Task Force report) detailing the harms of commercial surrogacy, and recommending that New York’s ban be maintained.
 We concur with the minority and their well-documented report, and urge that you read it in full.
-We summarize here the primary harms of surrogacy as detailed in that minority report.
+We summarize below the primary harms of surrogacy as detailed in that minority report.

-Insufficient evidence of safety.
+- Insufficient evidence of safety for women involved.
 The minority report of the Task Force is meticulous in documenting the scarcity of long-term, large-scale studies of the effects of gestational surrogacy on the children born of the process, the surrogate mothers who carry them, and the siblings of the children born.
 Measurable evidence, they say, is “scanty, equivocal, sometimes biased, and often anecdotal.”
 Their bottom line: insufficient evidence means you don’t take the risks.